 An estate plan is a system that determines what will happen to you and your property if health issues disable you during your lifetime and who will receive your assets when you die.
 Everyone has an estate plan.
 If you do not make a will, trust, appointment of health care representative, or power of attorney, state law may decide those outcomes.
 If you want to decide the outcomes for yourself, you need to work with a trust and estate lawyer to make a plan.

 Who Needs an Estate Plan?

 Almost every adult needs a plan to choose health care decision makers, people to manage financial matters during severe illness, and how assets will be distributed after death.
-Very wealthy people have different issues than people with more modest assets, but less wealth does not mean that a person has fewer planning needs.
+Wealthy people have different issues than people with more modest assets, but less wealth does not mean that a person has fewer planning needs.
 Complex family relationships often require detailed planning regardless of a person’s wealth.

 No one wants to get sick or die before old age, but we cannot control those events.
-All we can do is take care of our health, pray for God’s protection, and plan for our worst case scenarios.
+All we can do is take care of our health, pray for God’s protection, and plan for our worst-case scenarios.
 Planning does not avoid crises, but a good plan can soften the blow.
 Here are some issues that an estate plan should address:

 - Appoint health care decision-makers for extreme disability or at end of life